phalcon-orphanage/docs/en/security.md

 ## Password Hashing
 Storing passwords in plain text is a bad security practice.
 Anyone with access to the database will immediately have access to all user accounts thus being able to engage in unauthorized activities.
 To combat that, many applications use popular one way hashing methods [md5][md5] and [sha1][sha1].
 However, hardware evolves on a daily basis and as processors become faster, these algorithms are becoming vulnerable to brute force attacks.
 These attacks are also known as [rainbow tables][rainbow-tables].

 The security component uses [bcrypt][bcrypt] as the hashing algorithm.
 Thanks to the [Eksblowfish][eksblowfish] key setup algorithm, we can make the password encryption as `slow` as we want.
-Slow algorithms minimize the impact of bruce force attacks.
+Slow algorithms minimize the impact of brute force attacks.

 [Bcrypt][bcrypt], is an adaptive hash function based on the Blowfish symmetric block cipher cryptographic algorithm.
 It also introduces a security or work factor, which determines how slow the hash function will be to generate the hash.
 This effectively negates the use of FPGA or GPU hashing techniques.